 We mean that rainforests are losing ground fast.
 This loss harms biodiversity, climate, and human health.
 We aim to explain the threats, discuss the consequences, and suggest ways to save them.

-Why do rainforests matter to people in the United States and around the world?
+Why do rainforests matter to people around the world?

 How fast are tropical rainforests being lost, and where are the hotspots?